 Even now, the most common place to find an audio jack is on your MP3 player or personal computer.
 Just plug in your headphones and off you go.
 Both mono and stereo audio have been standardised for a long time to ensure equipment compatibility between analogue systems - even when adapted to RCA.

-In the socket, the contacts which touch the plug haven't moved, and they're always connected (from top to bottom) as Left, Right, Ground in the case of a stereo jack.
+In the socket, the contacts which touch the plug haven't moved, and they're always connected (from top to bottom) as Left, Right, Ground in the case of a standard stereo jack.

 When it came time to add in a microphone channel, things went a little pear-shaped because there were two schools of thought on how to wire up the connections.
 One called CTIA, and another known as OMTP.
 Some manufacturers chose to change the socket in order to make the sleeve contact as the ground line (OMTP), while others chose to leave the ground contact where it was and squeeze the new channel in on the sleeve (CITA).